ResidentMario/fahr/docs/user_guide.rst

             --config.output_path=$S3_ARTIFACT_DIRECTORY \
             --config.role_name=$EXECUTION_ROLE_NAME

+   Note the ``--build-driver='local-gpu'`` argument.
+This specifies that you are building a image that uses the GPU, and requires that you train in a GPU-equipped and configured environment.
+See the `SageMaker driver`_ instructions to learn more.
 6. You should now have some model training artifacts in your folder.
 In all non-``kaggle`` cases this will be a ``Dockerfile`` compatible with your training driver and a ``run.sh`` script that acts as the entrypoint to that image.
 You can edit these to your liking.
 For exampe, in the demo repo I added some commands to download the dataset to ``run.sh`` (`see here <https://github.com/ResidentMario/progressive-resizing/blob/master/resnet48_128/run.sh>`_).
 7. Run ``fahr fit`` and launch the job: